-Slug traps are not the only defense to be put in place when growing your vegetable garden: in fact, different types of pests can spoil our work with different seasonality.
-In both cases, acting in time without waiting to find the first damage to our vegetables can be of great help: prevention allows to avoid the use of pesticides, or to reduce it drastically.
+Slug traps are not the only traps we need to put in place when growing our vegetable gardens: in different seasons pests other than slugs can also spoil our work.
+Acting in time, without waiting for the first sign of damage to our vegetables, can be of great help, and prevention helps us to avoid the use of pesticides, or at least to drastically reduce it.

-In the case of flying insects, however, it is essential to be timely in defending your garden: placing insect traps at the beginning of the season allows you to immediately capture the first pests in circulation, including the founding queens of new generations, and in this way lower the rate of reproduction of the species.
+On the other hand, in the case of flying insects it is important to place traps at the beginning of the season: this allows us to capture the first flying pests in circulation - including the founding queens of new generations - and in this way to curtail the rate of their reproduction.

 CLICK ON THE PHOTO OF THE TRAP TO LEARN ABOUT ITS CHARACTERISTICS AND HOW TO USE IT